igorwaw/advent22/day10-15/README.md

 it's only thousands of iterations, not billions.
 Plus, I don't need to store the map.
 I used sets to store rock and sand positions only
 (fast and easy checking if the position is in the set).
 It worked great for part 1.
 Part 2 only required adding a layer of rock and a new stop condition.

 I'm adding both versions anyway.
-14-regolith.py is the grain-by-grain simulation that works, 14-regolith-pathfinding.py is the fancy version with Dijkstra's algorithm and pygame that doesn't.
+14-regolith.py is the grain-by-grain simulation that does both parts, 14-regolith-pathfinding.py is the fancy version with Dijkstra's algorithm and pygame that only does the second one.